youngsuKim-CSUSB/CSUSB-Math-This-Week/Google-Forms.markdown

 ---
 layout: page
-title: About (Under construction)
+title: Google Forms (Under construction)
-permalink: /about/
+permalink: /Google-Forms/
 ---
-Under construction
+This page will include a Google form link to submit events.
 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: